- Calcium carbonate

 There is also conflicting evidence regarding the benefits of calcium on bone density and fractures (22) (23) (24).
 In postmenopausal women, neither dietary calcium (25) nor calcium plus vitamin D supplementation (26) reduced hip fracture risk, although the latter study found significant reductions at 7 years (27).
 Subgroup analysis further suggested that supplementation along with estrogen therapy conferred additive protection against hip fractures (28).
 However, there are no prevention benefits with calcium and vitamin D supplementation for bone mineral density loss in breast cancer patients (7).
 Interestingly, calcium plus vitamin D3 supplementation was shown to mitigate the loss of bone density associated with antiretroviral therapy (72).

-Both dietary and supplemental calcium intake are linked to lower risks for colorectal cancer (13) (29), but a higher risk for prostate cancer (30) (31).
+Intake of both dietary and supplemental calcium is linked with lower risk of colorectal cancer (13) (29), but had no effect on colorectal adenomas (74).
+Other studies have shown calcium intake to be associated with a higher risk for prostate cancer (30) (31).
 Links between prostate cancer risk and a genetic disposition for high intestinal absorption of calcium among African-American men have also been noted (32) (33).
-Other long-term studies suggest the association of calcium with risks for total, lethal, and high-grade prostate cancers (34) are less strong when phosphorus intake is also considered (35).
+Long-term studies suggest the association of calcium with risks for total, lethal, and high-grade prostate cancers (34) are less strong when phosphorus intake is also considered (35).
 For women, two large studies suggest benefits with calcium and vitamin D for reducing all-cancer risk (36) and mortality (37).
 However, the Women’s Health Initiative Studies found no association between calcium and vitamin D supplementation and reduced risk of colorectal cancer, invasive cancers, or mortality (26) (38) (39).

 A proper diet to achieve a balance among nutrients including sodium, potassium, magnesium, calcium and vitamin D is important to affect risks for hypertension as well as cardiovascular and cerebrovascular events (40).
 The risk–benefit ratio of supplementation is likely to vary, depending on dietary calcium intake, sex, age, ethnicity, and individual risks for cardiovascular disease and osteoporosis (41) (73).
 Current evidence is insufficient to assess the benefits of combined calcium and vitamin D supplementation for fracture prevention (42) or in cancer populations including those receiving androgen deprivation therapy, aromatase inhibitors, or undergoing chemotherapy-induced menopause (7) (43) (44).
 Patients should consult with their oncologist or oncology healthcare team, especially since calcium supplements can interact with a number of drugs.